-The Montgomery County IDA looks forward to 2024 with additional development in the Florida Business Park and with the Exit 29 Redevelopment Site.
-The IDA will continue to work with the Montgomery County Legislature for future business development and continue to build on its successes and to foster a sustainable economic climate in Montgomery County.
+The Montgomery County IDA looks forward to 2025 with additional development in the Florida Business Park Extension and with the Exit 29 Redevelopment Site in addition to the continued development in the towns and villages.
+The IDA will continue to work with the County Legislatures for the future development and continue to build on its successes and to foster a sustainable economic climate in Montgomery County, where we are "made of something stronger".